arunpandian22/RoomDbSample/README.md

  ## Creating Model for Tables:

- @entity annotation is used to define the table.
+ @Entity annotation is used to define the table.
- @Entity(tableName = "student") here table name defines the name of the table. if you didn't mention the column name in @entity means it  will take a class name as a column name
+ @Entity(tableName = "student") here table name defines the name of the table. if you didn't mention the column name in @Entity means it  will take a class name as a column name

 ```